 - 12. Create Micro Content and Share it on All Your Social Networks

 Videos are not just popular on YouTube, but they are also the most engaging format on Facebook.

-With that in mind, take your best performing articles and turn them into long-form videos.
+With that in mind, you can turn your blog posts into videos to maximize the reach of your content.
+Take your best-performing articles and turn them into long-form videos.
 Upload these videos on your YouTube channel to gain a new set of followers for your content.

 Ahrefs does a phenomenal job repurposing their blog posts into videos.
 Take this blog post, for instance, which explains broken link building strategies, and here’s a video on the same topic on YouTube:

 That takes care of YouTube, but what about other social networks?
 Long-form videos are not yet popular on Facebook and Twitter.